STM32 Hardware Selection for CRA-Scoped Connected Products

 - Replace your obligation to assemble a defensible technical file and Declaration of Conformity.

-For the product-level obligations, start with the CRA Overview, Threat Modeling, Secure Boot, SBOM & VEX Workflows, and Audit Evidence Pack.
+For the product-level obligations, start with the CRA Overview, Types of Embedded Device, Threat Modeling, Secure Boot, Key Provisioning & Storage, SBOM & VEX Workflows, and Secure-by-Design Evidence Pack.

 2. STM32 family cheat sheet